smriti100jain/CppND-Capstone-Snake-Game/README.md

 + **Object Oriented Programming**

-	* game_manager.cpp class to manage the running of game, user input/output, data base handling is an example of oop behaviour.
+	* The project uses Object Oriented Programming techniques.
+Eg: food.cpp, wall_obstacle.cpp, players_database.cpp holds class attributes and methods.

+	* Classes use appropriate access specifiers for class members.
+For eg: 31 in game.h game_state is private because its a property of a game.

 	* there is a overloaded simulate(), simulate(std::vector<SDL_Point> const  &snake_body) in food.h.

 	* The classes uses proper access specifier.
 Class objects communicates with memebes by setters and getters [eg: setting in line 133 resource_manager.cpp = game.set_game_state(GameState::running) for setting game state to running to continue the game.
 AND getter in line 96 (*it)->get_score() to get score from the food object.].

-	* class constructors utilize member initialization list (eg: food.cpp[around line 9], wall_obstacle.cpp [line 7 to 10])
+	* Class constructors utilize member initialization lists. (eg: food.cpp[around line 9], wall_obstacle.cpp [line 7 to 10])

+	* Classes encapsulate behavior.
+Appropriate data and functions are grouped into classes.
+Member data that is subject to an invariant is hidden from the user.
+State is accessed via member functions. game.set_game_state(GameState::running) for setting game state to running to continue the game

 	* Classes follow an appropriate inheritance hierarchy [food.h and wall_obstacle.h  are inherited from gameObject]